kierenh/TimesheetNinjaBot/README.md

 1. Link Bot Service to LUIS
 1. Update web.config with Microsoft App ID and LUIS configuration settings
 1. Build and run the Bot locally using the Microsoft Bot Framework emulator
+1. Update the iframe src with your Bot Web Channel SAS
 1. Import the VSTS Build and Release templates
 1. Commit, push to trigger a Build and Release which deploys the Azure Bot Service